 Dickson v.
 Rucho, No. 11-CVS-16896 (N.C.
-Super Ct., Wake County) & No. 201PA12 (N.C.
+Super Ct., Wake County), No. 201PA12 & No. 201PA12-2 (N.C.
 Sup.
 Ct.): an action in state court challenging the state legislative and congressional districts on state and federal constitutional grounds, including allegations of improper purpose, unnecessary division of counties and precincts, and racial gerrymandering.

 - Complaint (Nov.
 3, 2011).